We give you the tools to reject your faulty car yourself — no solicitors, no claims companies, no percentage fees.

 We don't want you to need us forever.
 We give you the tools and knowledge to handle this yourself — and any similar situations in the future.

-We're not solicitors and we don't provide legal advice.
-We can't represent you in court or guarantee any outcome.
+We're not solicitors nor a claims management company, and our service isn't required to be authorised or regulated by the Financial Conduct Authority.
+We don't provide legal advice, can't represent you in court, and can't guarantee any outcome.
 If your case is complex, involves personal injury, or you're not comfortable handling negotiations yourself, a solicitor might be the better choice.

 But for most faulty car disputes?
 You can absolutely do this yourself — and we'll give you everything you need to do it well.